-If you are planning to use dogs for pest animal control, be mindful that there are specific requirements for the use of dogs for hunting.
+- If you are planning to use dogs as part of your pest animal work, be mindful that there are specific requirements for the use of dogs for hunting.
 Under Section 28 of the Domestic Animals Act 1994, a person must not set or urge a dog to attack, bite, rush at or chase any animal except when hunting in accordance with the Prevention of Cruelty to Animals Act 1986 (POCTA).

 Planning your program

-Coordinate your control work with your neighbours.
-The best results are achieved where neighbours implement simultaneous control over a large area, rather than just on individual properties.
-Work on your property can also be undermined by the inactivity of your neighbours, so talk to your neighbours and local Landcare group to work out a plan for coordinated action.
+The best results are achieved when neighbours work together to control hares across the landscape, rather than just on individual properties.
+Talk to your neighbours and local Landcare group to work out a plan for coordinated action.

 Evaluate your success